isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 The returned information about each subnet is limited to the subnet identifier, prefix, and associated shared network name.
-To retrieve full information about the selected subnet, use the :isccmd:`remote-subnet4-get-by-id`, :isccmd:`remote-subnet6-get-by-id` commands or the :isccmd:`remote-subnet4-get-by-prefix`, :isccmd:`remote-subnet6-get-by-prefix` commands.
+To retrieve full information about the selected subnet, use the :isccmd:`remote-subnet4-get-by-id` / :isccmd:`remote-subnet6-get-by-id` command or the :isccmd:`remote-subnet4-get-by-prefix` / :isccmd:`remote-subnet6-get-by-prefix` command.

 The example response above contains two subnets.
 One of the subnets is associated with both servers: "server1" and "server2".
 The second subnet is